kurtosis-tech/kurtosis/docs/docs/quickstart.md

 - [Search GitHub for Kurtosis packages in the wild][wild-kurtosis-packages]

 :::info
-Get a personalized on-boarding session with us [here](https://calendly.com/d/zgt-f2c-66p/kurtosis-onboarding).
+Get a personalized onboarding session with us [here](https://calendly.com/d/zgt-f2c-66p/kurtosis-onboarding).
 :::

 <!-- TODO add link to how-to guide on how to use Kurtosis in Go/TS tests -->